Vere St. Leger Goold: Personal life and murder conviction

 Vere Goold's life after 1883 was wasted on drink and drugs.
 One day, he was asked by a relative to pay a bill at a dressmaker's shop in the Bayswater area of London, that was owned by Marie Giraudin.
 This French lady (from most accounts), though not especially beautiful, could charm people when she wanted.
 It was not too difficult for her to charm Goold, who was from a prominent Irish social family.
 The accounts of the case are not always in tandem, but she had been married twice before, and she was a woman of expensive tastes.
 The dressmaker's shop was not a real success, especially as Giraudin apparently borrowed money from many of her customers.

 In 1891, Goold married Giraudin.
 The couple quickly descended into debt.
 They moved to Montreal, Quebec, Canada in 1897 where Marie had a dressmaking establishment before moving to Liverpool in 1903 to manage a laundry business.

 In 1907, Mrs Goold persuaded Vere Goold to go to the Monte Carlo Casino.
 She thought she had a winning method for the gambling tables.
 They took with them her niece Isabelle Giraudin.
 They also used the titles of "Sir" Vere and "Lady" Goold, which they claimed they were entitled to use.
 According to a book by Charles Kingston, their system did not work, but Leonard Gribble's account suggests that it worked for at least a couple of days or a week.
 However, the Goolds soon were without funds.
 At the casino, they met a wealthy Swedish woman, Emma Levin, the widow of a Stockholm broker.
 Mrs Levin already had a friend named Madame Castellazi accompanying her, but soon the widow had Mrs. Goold as well.
 The two "hangers-on" detested each other, and finally had a public dispute in the casino.
-This got into the social columns at Monte Carlo, and Madame Levin decided she had to leave the city because of the publicity.